I love Italian food.

 - 1 tablespoon chopped basil

 - To make the meatballs, combine meat, garlic, breadcrumbs, eggs, salt, pepper, parsley, and milk in a mixing bowl.
-Mix together well with hands (careful not to overmix).
-Roll into 15 3 inch balls and place on a cookie sheet and cover.
-Place cookie sheet into the refrigerator for at least 30 minutes or even overnight.
+Mix together well with hands (careful not to over mix).
+Roll into 15, 3 inch balls and place on a cookie sheet and cover.
+Place cookie sheet into the refrigerator for at least 30 minutes or even overnight. (letting the meatballs rests helps give them more flava).

 - To brown the meatballs, heat olive oil in a heavy pot or large skillet over medium-high heat.
 Add meatballs 6 to 8 at a time, turning to brown.
 Remove and drain on a paper towel after each batch.

-- Once all the meatballs are browned, gently add meatballs to sauce.
-Reduce heat to a simmer and cook for 15-20 minutes, stirring very gently a couple of times.
+- Once all the meatballs are browned, gently add meatballs to sauce and simmer for about 20 minutes until cooked through, gently stirring often.